Chummy1984/technical-writing-portfolio/api-case-study_EN.md

 # Case Study: Documenting GDP per Capita with the World Bank API

-## 1. Introduction
+# 1. Introduction

-This documentation explains how to retrieve Latvia’s GDP per capita using the World Bank API.
+This documentation shows how to retrieve Latvia’s GDP per capita using the World Bank API.

 The World Bank assigns a unique indicator code to each dataset.
 For GDP per capita (current US dollars), the code is `NY.GDP.PCAP.CD`.

 This code must be included in the request URL to retrieve the data.

-The API returns a time series covering multiple years.
+The data is returned as a time series covering multiple years.

-It supports XML (default) and JSON.
+The API supports both XML (default) and JSON.
 No authentication is required.

-This documentation focuses on structure and readability.
+In this documentation, I focus on structure and readability.

----

-## 2. Endpoint and Response Format

-To retrieve GDP per capita data for Latvia, use: